“Negative emotions are like unwelcome guests. Just because they show up on your doorstep doesn’t mean they have a right to stay.”—Deepak Chopra

 You can use RAIN when a difficulty arises during meditation practice or as a stand-alone tool for working on challenging and persistent emotional blockages.

-First, allow some kind of difficulty to come into your awareness.
+First, allow some kind of difficulty to come to mind.

-Choose something you’re experiencing right now.
+Choose something you’re experiencing currently.
 It could be a strong emotion or a situation in your life that evokes a strong reaction in you — a challenging relationship or a difficult issue at work perhaps.

 Bring the situation to mind and feel what it brings up in you in this moment.
 It doesn’t have to be anything major.